 Specialization in Cybersecurity

-In addition to the core learning outcomes, students who pursue a specialization in cybersecurity will be able to:
+In addition to the core learning outcomes associated with the online MS in Computer Science, students who pursue a specialization in cybersecurity will be able to:

 - Understand and apply fundamentals of computer and network security (e.g., encryption)